frelon/suse-elemental/README.md

 For contributing to Elemental, please create a fork of the repository and send a Pull Request (PR).
 A number of GitHub Actions will be triggered on the PR and they need to pass.

 Before opening a Pull Request, use `golangci-lint fmt` to format the code and `golangci-lint run` to execute linting steps that are configured in `/.golangci.yml` in the base directory of the repository.

+Please make sure to follow these guidelines with regards to logging and error-handling:
+* Avoid logging the very same error in multiple places on error-return
+* Error logging must include at least one piece of detail, never a log without details
+* Prefer logging in multiple lines rather than wrapping it into a single line

 PRs will be reviewed by the maintainers and require two reviews without outstanding change-request to pass and become mergable.